DengJinqiu/Blog/app/views/pages/_preparing_interview.html.md

 iOS and Objective C
 ===================

+###UIViewController initialization
+1. **initWithNibName:bundle:** is called to initialize a view controller, the nib name and the place to find it is passed.
+In custom init function, **[super initWithNibName:bundle:]** should be called.
+2. When the controller needs to display, it tries to display the root view, if it is null, **loadView** will be called.
+3. If **loadView** is not override, it tries to find the nib file and use it to init root view.
+If it is override, it means we want to create view programmatically, the root view need to be assigned with a view.
+4. **viewDidLoad** do some additional init, especially for nib.
+5. **viewWillAppear**, going back and forth between views.
+6, **viewDidAppear**.

+###Blocks
+* Allow access to local variables, use week to avoid memory cycle.
+* \_\_block is used to change variable outside this block.

+###Threading and concurrency
+* The term thread is used to refer to a separate path of execution for code.
+* The term process is used to refer to a running executable, which can encompass multiple threads.
+* The term task is used to refer to the abstract concept of work that needs to be performed.
+* Each thread has its own execution stack and is scheduled for runtime separately by the kernel.
+* All threads in a single application share the same virtual memory space and have the same access rights as the process itself.

 ###Dynamic Binding
 * When a new object is created
   * Memory for it is allocated and erased to 0.